 We spoke to some staff who delivered end of life care to patients and relatives in a daily basis however, they did not know how they roles fitted within the EoL structure.
-This was due to a wide range of issues such as not being invited to meetings, being unaware of EoL issues and being manaped and life on the structure.
+This was due to a wide range of issues such as not being invited to meetings, being unaware of EoL issues and being managed by different leadership.